AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/microsoft-365-excel-modules.md

      <p >[!UICONTROL Connection]</p>
    </td>
    <td>
-     <p>For instructions about connecting your Office 365 account to [!DNL Workfront Fusion], see <a href="../../workfront-fusion/scenarios/create-a-scenario.md#connect" class="MCXref xref">Connect the module's app or web service to [!DNL Workfront Fusion]</a> in the article <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario in [!DNL Adobe Workfront Fusion]</a>.</p>
+     <p>For instructions about connecting your Office 365 account to [!DNL Workfront Fusion], see <a href="/help/workfront-fusion/create-scenarios/connect-to-apps/connect-to-fusion-general.md" class="MCXref xref">Create a connection - Basic instructions</a>.</p>
     --> </td>
   </tr>
   <tr>